Color theory is both the science and art of using color.

 Many established brands like Coca-Cola and Starbucks are known for their iconic colors.

-These weren’t random or bold choices, but they have certainly been impactful.
+These weren’t random or bold choices but have certainly been impactful.
 A logo is a powerful visual tool, and that’s exactly why you should put a lot of stock into the color you choose for yours.

-It’s a great idea to consider investing in a good logo from a professional company.
-They have a wealth of experience when it comes to knowing what works and what doesn’t.
+Considering investing in a good logo from a professional company is a great idea.
+They have a wealth of experience in knowing what works and what doesn’t.
 Many agencies and companies have done testing to show what logo elements are successful.

-They can usually help you come up with an entire creative suite around it.
+They can usually help you develop an entire creative suite around it.
 You convey what you want them to know about you and your business goals, and they can suggest shapes and colors that will best benefit you.

 Web Design and Color Theory

-For most companies, a website is considered their storefront, especially during these times.
-The way a site looks can turn a customer away instantly if they don’t connect with it.
+Most companies consider a website their storefront, especially during these times.
+A site’s appearance can turn a customer away instantly if they don’t connect with it.

 You can see how quickly people leave based on the bounce rate, and that’s always a good way to tell if the colors on your site are working.
 We know that UX design can improve your website conversion significantly, and part of this process is determining your color palette ahead of time.